 Once we had toured the Abbey to our heart’s content, it was time to drive the 20 minutes back south to the Shannon Airport for our flight home.
 The flight to Boston was uneventful.

-Our flight home was cancelled due to bad weather.
-Hind sight is always 20/20.
+Our flight home was canceled due to bad weather.
+Hindsight is always 20/20.
 We should have gotten a hotel room and flown out the next morning.
 Nope, we decided to rent a car and drive the four hours home.
-We made this decision about 7pm…the time we were supposed to be landing in Vermont.
+We made this decision about 7 pm…the time we were supposed to be landing in Vermont.
 At least there were three of us to take turns driving on the wet roads, in the fierce rain, in the dark… We all made it to our houses sometime after midnight.
 Be smarter than us if faced with this decision!

 We enjoyed Ireland so much, we went back again in 2012.
 For longer!
-Some pictures from the 2012 trip are for sale: Moon over Aer Lingus, Killarney National Park stairs, Hore Abbey, Inch Beach, River Brandon, and Castle Street.
+Some pictures from the 2012 trip are for sale: Moon over Aer Lingus, Killarney National Park stairs, and Inch Beach.